 With self-paced courses, you can provide as much information for your students as you want.
 You might give them 30 modules packed with information, and it works because they can take as much time as they need to go through them all.

 Now, your cohort-based course will have a limited amount of time for your students to finish the course.
 So, you’ll have to make sure that you’re not overstuffing the curriculum with too much information.
-This will help you to go through the course lectures at a reasonable pace for your students to take away as much value as possible.
+This will help you to go through the course lessons at a reasonable pace for your students to take away as much value as possible.

-2. Chose the best format
+2. Chose the best format for cohort training

 There are many different formats in which you can present the information to your students.
 With cohort-based learning, you’ll spend a large chunk of time doing video sessions with your students.
-You might consider recording those sessions and having them accessible for your students even after the lecture.
+You might consider recording those sessions and having them accessible for your students even after the lesson.

-The way you present the information during the lecture can also vary.
+The way you present the information during the lesson can also vary.
 You can choose to pre-record videos and show them to your students, having a discussion after.
 Or, you can structure your lessons like webinars, showing slides presentations as you go through the material.
 You might also want to involve students and have them work together to learn the material while you’re there only to supervise the discussion and answer questions.

 Now, when it comes to the passive learning part of your cohort course, you’ll want to find the best way to deliver your students the information.
 Some students are visual learners, while others prefer to read or listen to their material.
 The best thing you can do is to provide your course material in as many different formats as possible so that every student can find the best option for them.